xaya/xaya_docs/games.md

 Since the [move format](#moves) references particular games, there must be **unique IDs** for each game.
-These game IDs are strings, and game creators must reserve them by registering the name `g/GAMEID` on the Xyon blockchain.
+These game IDs are strings, and game creators must reserve them by registering the name `g/GAMEID` on the Xaya blockchain.
 This ensures uniqueness.

 **NOTE:** This rule is not strictly enforceable by the blockchain, but it